 You’ll enjoy every minute of it and accustom your brain to the sound of the new language in the process.
 That, of course, is applicable if the country you want to visit is known to produce good movies.

 4. Listen to some traditional music

 As we all know, traditional music is defined as “songs and tunes which have been performed, by custom, over a long period (usually several generations) in a certain country or geographical area”.
-Traditional music will both help you accustom your brain with the sound of the new language — the same as movies — and give you some insight about the country’s culture and customs.
+Traditional music will both help you accustom your brain to the sound of the new language — the same as movies — and give you some insight into the country’s culture and customs.